CXCL12-CXCR4 signalling plays an essential role in proper patterning of aortic arch and pulmonary arteries

 Digital Object Identifier (DOI)

 Kim, Bo Gyeong; Kim, Yong Hwan; Stanley, Edward L.; Garrido-Martin, Eva M.; Lee, Young Jae; and Oh, S. Paul, "CXCL12-CXCR4 signalling plays an essential role in proper patterning of aortic arch and pulmonary arteries" (2017).
-Neurobiology.
+Translational Neuroscience Articles.
 650.